mark-torres/python-stuff/automate/notes.md

 	<docx.text.Paragraph object at 0x0000000003B56F60>
 	>>> doc.save('helloworld.docx')

-You can add paragraphs by calling the `add_paragraph()` method again with the new paragraph’s text.
-Or to add text to the end of an existing paragraph, you can call the paragraph’s `add_run()` method and pass it a string.
+You can add paragraphs by calling the `add_paragraph()` method again with the new paragraph's text.
+Or to add text to the end of an existing paragraph, you can call the paragraph's `add_run()` method and pass it a string.

 	>>> import docx
 	>>> doc = docx.Document()